Public information meetings to explain possible new insurance requirements

 There will be two public meetings for property owners to attend to get more information:

 Tuesday, July 28, 2015, 1 to 4 p.m.

 KULANA IWI Pavilion, Dept. of Hawaiian Homelands

 Thursday, July 30, 2015, 2 p.m. to 6 p.m.

 DLNR is the state coordinating agency responsible for assisting the coordination of the National Flood Insurance Program between FEMA and County agencies in Hawaii.
 FEMA Region IX Flood Insurance Specialist, along with staff from Maui County and DLNR will be available to answer questions and assist property owners in determining their flood risk.
 County officials will be available to answer building permit questions for property owners considering developing in newly mapped high-risk flood zones.

 It is important to understand how the new maps may impact your flood risk rating.
-For starters, download FEMA FACTSHEET on what property owners need to know about the map change and flood insurance: //dlnreng.hawaii.gov/nfip/?p=1973
+For starters, download FEMA FACTSHEET on what property owners need to know about the map change and flood insurance: http://dlnreng.hawaii.gov/nfip/?p=1973

 For more information of the public meetings, please contact Maui County at (808) 270-7253.